jchen6727/batchtk/tests/test_logs/README.md

-Directory storing output of any logs generated during test runs
+Directory storing output of any logs or databases generated during test runs